 - 1. Children in grades K5-3 may not bring a cell phone to school at all. - 2.
-Children in grades 4-12 may bring a cell phone for use in after-school programs but must be put away until it is necessary to be used at the after-school activity for contacting parents. - 3.
+Children in grades 4-12 may bring a cell phone for use in after-school programs but must be powered off and put away (not on person) until it is necessary to be used at the after-school activity for contacting parents. - 3.
 Athletes must follow the cell phone rules set by the Athletic Director and coaches for use during a sports practice, game, or travel to such.
 The rules are the same as class activity unless otherwise directed and supervised by a coach or athletic director. - 4.
 Accessing the internet through your phone is prohibited at all times, on or off campus, while in school activities, unless it is directed or permissible through a staff member. - 5.
-Any cell phone must be able to demonstrate protection from accessing inappropriate internet sites and programs.
-(IE parental control software must be installed, or internet capability blocked).
-If not properly provisioned with protective measures proscribed, this will be deemed an infraction and parents must have conference to discuss/implement phone procedures and possible disciplinary action for student. - 6.
-All Cell Phones must be registered with Mr. Riley's Office. - 7.
 Smart watches are not permitted to be used as communication devices during school hours.
-If student is using a smart watch for communication during school hours, it may be confiscated, and it will be treated as cell phone (See: Note below).
+If a student is using a smart watch for communication during school hours, it may be confiscated, and it will be treated as cell phone (See: Note below).
 Teachers reserve the right to prohibit all smart watches during testing or if the device becomes a distraction to the student or the teacher.

-Note: Any cell phones that are out during school supervisory hours may be confiscated and text messages and/or picture messages will be looked over to see if any cheating or other inappropriate actions have taken place.
-If such is found during this inspection, it will result in further disciplinary action (see "discipline" in handbook) NO CELL PHONES MAY BE USED AT ALL DURING SCHOOL HOURS...PERIOD!
-If a cell phone is taken from a student by a faculty member they will incur \$25.00 fee or one day suspension, which will result in zeros for the day.
+Note: Any cell phones that are out during school supervisory hours may be confiscated and ICA reserves the right to view content of the phone with the student present.
+If inappropriate activity or content is found during this inspection, it could result in further disciplinary action (see "discipline" in handbook).
+Intentional misuse of a cell phone will result in an office referral for elementary students and at least a level 2 policy offense for a middle or high school student.
 These rules are for the protection of your child and the protection of other children in the school.